magnet-tn/dwa15-fall2016-notes/03_Laravel/99_Foobooks_Lecture_13.md

 ## Your Books
 Setup complete!
-Now lets make it so that when a user is logged in they only see *their* books.
+Now let's make it so that when a user is logged in they only see *their* books.
 Update the `index` method in the BookController like so:

 ```php